 Adding these texts will greatly benefit users with hearing loss and those who watch your ads in public places without headphones.

-It displays an image or video as the ad’s hero shot, followed by a product catalog at the bottom.
+In a nutshell, Collection ads display an image or video as the ad’s hero shot, followed by a product catalog at the bottom.

 The hero shot can be in either photo or video form.

 As the audience clicks on the post, the ad will enter full-screen mode — creating an immersive mobile experience.